CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        return self.value

-``BaseTimerStatus`` requires that this method be implemented to update its contents each time it is requested by the internal timer.

 The container
 ~~~~~~~~~~~~~

-The next step in the development of our plugin is to create an instance of the widget we wrote above, so we can add it to Spyder's status bar.
-For that, we need to use a container.
-Due to Qt specifics, we need an instance of ``QWidget`` (the container) to be the parent of all other widgets part of our plugin (as mentioned above).
+The next step in developing our plugin is to create an instance of the widget we wrote earlier to add to Spyder's status bar.
+To do this, we need to use a container.
+Due to the specificities of Qt, we need an instance of ``QWidget`` (the container) to be the parent of all the other widgets in our plugin (as we explained in the plugin structure section).

-Thus, the `COOKIECUTTER`_ version of ``container.py`` is:
+Thus, the `COOKIECUTTER`_ version of the ``container.py`` file is:

 .. code-block:: python